-During the year ended June 30, 2018, the Company's operating activities consumed \$6.1 million of cash (2017: \$10.7 million and 2016: \$11.0 million).
-The cash used in operating activities for fiscal 2018 reflects the Company's funding of losses of \$8.5 million, partially offset by minor non-cash adjustments and changes in working capital items.
-Overall, fiscal 2018 operational outflows were lower than fiscal 2017, due to the timing of completing the Original Elk Creek Feasibility Study work.
-Operating cash outflows were comparable in fiscal 2017 as compared to fiscal 2016.
+During the year ended June 30, 2019, the Company's operating activities consumed \$4.4 million of cash (2018: \$6.1 million).
+The cash used in operating activities for fiscal 2019 reflects the Company's funding of losses of \$7.3 million, partially offset by minor non-cash adjustments and changes in working capital items.
+Overall, fiscal 2019 operational outflows were lower than fiscal 2018, due to increased accounts payable primarily associated with the 2019 Elk Creek Feasibility Study and mine design work completed by Nordmin.
 Going forward, the Company's working capital requirements are expected to increase substantially in connection with the development of the Elk Creek Project.